bericontraster/Scylla/README.md

 `The Guide`

 Welcome to `Scylla`.
 What is Scylla?
-Scylla contians all the commands and approach methods that can be used in Red Teaming, Ctf challanges, Pentesting.
-I will keep updating it with new techniques and tool.
+Scylla contians all the commands and approach methods that can be used in Red Teaming, Ctf challanges and Pentesting.

 ## Map
 - [Reconnaissance](#)